Thursday, October 18, 2018

-Charitable Tax Extenders for 2010 and 2011
+Charitable Tax Extenders Made Permanent

 Each year since 2006, Congress has passed the following charitable tax extenders.
 In some years, the passage was late in the year, but the provision was retroactive to January 1.

-The six charitable provisions include the following:
+The four permanent charitable provisions include the following:

-- Conservation Gift Limits Gifts of property for conservation purposes benefit from increased deduction limits.
+1. Conservation Gift Limits Gifts of property for conservation purposes benefit from increased deduction limits.
 The normal 30% limit for appreciated property gifts is increased to 50% and the carry-forward limit is extended from five years to 15 years.

-- Food Inventory Gifts An enhanced deduction for contributions of "apparently wholesome" food will be available for all donors.
+2. Food Inventory Gifts An enhanced deduction for contributions of "apparently wholesome" food will be available for all donors.
 The deduction is the lesser of twice the basis or basis plus one-half of the appreciation.

-- IRA Charitable Rollover Each IRA owner may make a transfer of up to $100,000 per year to a qualified charity.
+3. IRA Charitable Rollover Each IRA owner may make a transfer of up to $100,000 per year to a qualified charity.
 The IRA charitable rollovers are tax-free and not included in adjusted gross income.

-- S Corporation Appreciated Gifts A Subchapter S corporation may give appreciated stock or land to charity.
+4. S Corporation Appreciated Gifts A Subchapter S corporation may give appreciated stock or land to charity.
 Only the basis of the S corporation in the donated asset will be used to reduce the shareholder basis, even though the full fair market value deduction is claimed by the shareholder.